4 W. University Parkway, (443) 449-6200,alizeebaltimore.com

 $$$, B, L, D, Br, P

-This American bistro describes its bar as trendy, but if you let that dissuade you, you’ll be missing out on the prix-fixe brunch ($22 with main courses like Maryland omelet with crabmeat or steak and eggs) or the happy-hour specials (Mondays are discounted steaks!).
+This American bistro describes its bar as trendy, but if you let that dissuade you, you’ll be missing out on the prix-fixe brunch ($22 with main courses like Maryland omelet with crab cake or steak and eggs) or the happy hour specials (Mondays are half-price steaks!).

 $$$, L, D, P, Out

-The Ambassador not only has some of the best Indian food in town—the chef’s specialties are always special, as advertised—but the elegant dining room, tucked into the first floor of a 1930s apartment building, is exquisite.
+The Ambassador not only has some of the best Indian food in town—the chef’s specialties are always special, as advertised—but the elegant dining room, tucked into the lobby of a 1930s apartment building, is exquisite.

-This Charles Village meeting place just might be the Picasso of the panini: When it’s available, try “the Brewhouse,” which comes with Guinness beer jam, Granny Smith apples, and brie on sourdough.
+This Charles Village meeting place just might be the Picasso of the panini: When it’s available, try “The Brewhouse,” which comes with Guinness beer jam, granny smith apples, and cheddar on sourdough.